Besu attempts to maintain connections with static nodes by periodically initiating a connection to any unconnected static node.

 To find peers, configure one or more bootnodes.
 To configure a specific set of peer connections, use static nodes, as described below.

 To configure a network of static nodes:

-static-nodes.jsonfile in the data directory of each node.
+static-nodes.jsonfile in the data directory (specified by

 Start Besu with discovery disabled using